 We were only in Venice for one night so we were very lucky that we were blessed with beautiful sunny weather on the afternoon that we arrived.
 We spent the whole afternoon walking around the narrow cobbled streets and checking out the local fashion trends, cafes and restaurants and of course, eating all of the gelato that we could find.

 What better place right?!
-For such an ancient city I was actually really surprised at the amount of modern boutiques hidden in the streets, with some really beautiful and unique fashion pieces!
+For such an ancient city we were actually really surprised at the amount of modern boutiques hidden in the streets, with some really beautiful and unique fashion pieces!

 Gondola rides in Venice